The Isle of Mull, Scotland: Wildly Beautiful and Completely Underrated

 Unspoiled beaches abound on Mull – beautiful stretches of white and golden sand with clear blue, turquoise and emerald-toned seas.
 Some beaches – like the popular Calgary Bay are easily accessible, while others are more secluded, requiring a short walk or 2 hour hike to reach.
 Fidden is known for its pink granite outcrops and and spectacular sunset views, and Traigh Gael is one of the most hidden beaches on the island – you’re almost guaranteed to have the place to yourself.

-Isle of Mull, Calgary Bay in Scotland
+Isle of Mull location of Calgary Bay in Scotland with pristine beaches on offer

 Wildlife is plentiful on and surrounding Mull; between April and October, whale watching tours run frequently, and Minke Whales, Bottlenose Dolphins and Basking sharks can be spotted.